OHDSI/TheBookOfOhdsi/ClinicalValidity.md

 6)	Use the results from the clinical adjudication to calculate the performance characteristics of the PA used in the study.

 Each step in the above process has the potential to bias the results of the study.
 For example, obtaining permission from subjects may be difficult and may introduce selection bias if those subjects who provide permission differ from those who do not.
 In addition, obtaining the patient records and conducting a clinical review of those records is a time consuming and costly process.
 In order to complete this process, many studies only examine the records of those subjects the PA identified as cases for the health conditions.
 Under those conditions, the only performance characteristic that can be calculated is positive predictive value.
 In the OHDSI community, we were in the process of developing a different approach.
 We are attempting to use diagnostic predictive models as an alternative method for cohort validation.
 The general idea is to simulate the ascertainment of the health outcome similar to the way clinicians would in a traditional phenotype algorithm validation but at scale.
 In this process we develop a diagnostic predictive model for a health outcome and then use that model to determine the probability of a health outcome in a large set of subjects, the “evaluation” cohort, within the data set.
 We then use that evaluation cohort to test our phenotype algorithms.
 Using this method, we are able to determine the full set of performance characteristics (i.e., sensitivity, specificity, and positive and negative predictive value) at scale.
-The tool is being developed as an open-source R package called [**PheValuator**](https://github.com/OHDSI/PheValuator).
+The tool is being developed as an open-source R package called [**PheValuator**](https://github.com/OHDSI/PheValuator).  \index{PheValuator}

 The process is as follows: